staniond/esp32_puflib/README.md

     {
         puflib_init(); // needs to be called first in app_main

-        provision_puf(); // provisioning needs to be done only once at the beginning
+        enroll_puf(); // enrollment needs to be done only once at the beginning

             // condition will be true, if a PUF response is ready (useful after a restart) if(PUF_STATE != RESPONSE_READY) {